Moortown motorcyclist killed in collision had ‘big broad smile’ | We Are Tyrone

 Ciaran was a respected member of the local community, which has been devastated by news of his death.

-At the Requiem Mass held on Sunday at The Church of The Immaculate Conception in Moortown, mourners were told he “brought a big broad smile to everybody and everywhere he went”.
+At the Requiem Mass held last Sunday at the Church of The Immaculate Conception in Moortown, mourners were told he “brought a big broad smile to everybody and everywhere he went”.

-“He was an outdoor man, he wanted to be outside most of the time, and bit of an adventurer in his life as he wanted to try all different sports,” mourners also heard.
+“He was an outdoor man, he wanted to be outside most of the time, and he was a bit of an adventurer in his life as he wanted to try all different sports,” mourners also heard.

-One of his favourite songs,‘The Green Fields of France’ written by Scottish songwriter Eric Bogle, was poignantly played during Sunday morning’s service.
+One of his favourite songs, ‘The Green Fields of France’, written by Scottish songwriter Eric Bogle, was poignantly played during the service.

 Meanwhile, in a separate tribute posted on social media, St Malachy’s Gaelic football team in Moortown, said the loss of its former youth player was “immeasurable”.

-“A light in our community has gone out this morning, with news of the tragic death of Ciaran Hurl, a former youth player.
+“A light in our community has gone out, with news of the tragic death of Ciaran Hurl, a former youth player.

 “Ciaran is the eldest son of Enda and Shauna Hurl and brother of Michelle, Aoibheann and Dara.